 However, the G-10 handle is not smooth behind the clip and this reduces the knife’s ability to be drawn out of one’s pocket.
 The clip is adjustable and rides low in one’s pocket.
 The fact that the knife sticks to one’s pocket is a major downside to this knife.

 103 reviewers online gave this knife 4.5 out of 5 stars.
 Their reviews stated that the knife was “sturdy, solid and very sharp,” “blade is beyond razor sharp,” and “almost perfect.”
 KnifeUp recommends this knife for occasional utility use.

 Kershaw, an Oregon based knife company, has been around since 1974.
 The company produces pocket knives, sporting knives, and kitchen knives.
-The company has a second brand, Zero Tolerance, that produces high end knives as well.
+The company has a second brand, Zero Tolerance, that produces high-end knives as well.

-The Blur is a popular line of knives that opens in a blur.
+The Blur is a popular line of knives that open in a blur.
 It features a thumb stud that, once you master it, can open the knife as fast as a switchblade.
 This is not an automatic knife however, it is just a very well designed knife by Ken Onion.

 The blade is made of 440A, a so-so metal.
 The metal is not the greatest but, at $53, it is adequate.
 Online reviewers stated that the knife comes razor sharp.
-An advantage to 440A is that it sharpens easily if you need to sharp it at home.
+An advantage to 440A is that it sharpens easily if you need to sharpen it at home.
 Other, harder steels sometimes require professional sharpening.